 Shiva was the original “one,” according to Tantric myth.
 He existed in a dream state of formless, infinite consciousness.
 But as the great singularity, he was lonely, and without living form he was simply the eternal dreamer, unable to turn vision into substance.
 Shiva was incomplete.

-He brought forth Shakti, the wild, divine feminine energy with the power and potency to give form and life to Shiva and his dreams.
+He dreamed up Shakti, the wild, divine feminine energy with the power and potency to give form and life to Shiva and his visions.
 If he joined with Shakti, her creative power would manifest his visions — even his vision of himself.
-But she had to agree.
+But she had to agree — he couldn’t force her to cooperate.
 He pitched the idea to the radically uncontained Shakti.

 Shiva/Shakti commenced the cosmic dance without end, calling forth universes and everything in them; sound and vibration, light and dark, all the elements, oceans and rivers; mountains, gods and goddesses, humans and devas, demons and nagas, animals, fish, birds, celestial events, moons, suns, stars, and worlds.